damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.md

 * UI/UX: Adobe CC, Sketch, Antetype, Web typography, assets
 * Prototyping: Framer, Origami by Facebook, Principal for mac, HTML/CSS/JS prototyping only.

-## Priorities
+## Workflow

 You work on items tagged with 'UX' on [CE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux) and [EE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux).

-The priority starting from urgent is:

-0. @mentions from team members and the rest of the community
-1. Issues assigned to the upcoming milestone
-2. Issues assigned to future milestones
-3. Issues not assigned to a milestone
+The priority of the issues tagged with this label can be found in [the handbook under GitLab Workflow](https://about.gitlab.com/handbook/#prioritize).

 When done with an ux issue remove the ux label and add the next [workflow label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#workflow-labels) which is probably the 'Frontend' label.